 When it comes to settling your cat or dog into their new home after a move, remember to be conscious of their concerns.
-While moving is very stressful for the two-legged members of your family, companion animals find it even more difficult to move and adjust to new surroundings.
+While moving is very stressful for the two-legged members of your family, companion animals can find it even more difficult to move and adjust to new surroundings.

 Cats are very attached to their surroundings so change is always unsettling.
-If you've ever moved with cats, and introduced them to a new household, you'll know that the best thing to do is restrict kitties to one or two rooms.
+If you've ever moved with cats and introduced them to a new household, you'll know that the best thing to do is introduce kitties to one or two rooms at a time.
 This will give them the opportunity to feel safe within a confined space.
 Place the litter box, bed, scratching post, food, and water in the room with your cat.
 This gives them the chance to become accustomed to the new sounds and smells.
 It also gives them a room of their own to use later as a refuge or if they feel uncertain.

 Surround Them With Things That Smell Familiar

 Put their favorite bed, blanket, toys, or any item that is familiar to them in the room.
 Placing items that smell like you in the room can help, too.
 For example, you might add an old sweater or running t-shirt—something that smells like you and smells like home.
 Since cats have a highly sensitive nose and use it to figure out if something is safe or not, this will provide them with comfort during times of stress.

 Pheromone Products and Natural Remedies

 Many people swear by products like Feliway, a synthetic version of the facial pheromone produced by a cat to mark its territory as safe.
 You can also use it in the cat's carrier prior to a move which can calm them during transit to the new house.
 Similarly, natural remedies such as Bach's Rescue Remedy may help calm your cat, particularly for the first few hours in a new home.
 Speak with your vet about natural solutions before you try herbs or natural tinctures.